mistvan/de.flapdoodle.embed.mongo/README.md

 - its easy, much easier as installing right version by hand
 - you can change version per test

+## How?

+- download mongodb (and cache it)
+- extract it (and cache it)
+- java uses its process api to start and monitor the mongo process
+- you run your tests
+- java kills the mongo process

 ## License

 We use http://www.apache.org/licenses/LICENSE-2.0